The Scientific Reason You Should Always Have A Holiday Planned

 Well, we're convinced.

-A study conducted by Dutch researchers set out to find the link between vacations, happiness and, specifically, how long that holiday happiness lasts.
-They surveyed 1530 Dutch adults, of which 974 of them took a vacation during the 32-week research period.
+A study conducted by Dutch researchers set out to find the link between vacations, happiness, and, specifically, how long that holiday happiness lasts.
+They surveyed 1530 Dutch adults, of which 974 took a vacation during the 32-week research period.

-Interestingly, the study all but proved we derive the largest amount of happiness from anticipating a holiday, not during.
+Interestingly, the study all-but proved we derive the largest amount of happiness from anticipating a holiday, not the holiday itself.

 Think about it: you’re probably the happiest when you’re thinking about all the possibilities of your trip – all the sights, sounds, smells, and the food!
 In the days leading up to your departure, you’ll be fielding questions from co-workers and hearing your friends telling you how jealous they are.
 Excitement levels are at an all-time high.

 As lead author Juroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands, says: “Since most of the happiness boost comes from planning and anticipating a vacation, the study suggests that people may get more out of several small trips a year than one big vacation.”